bictorv/chaosnet-bridge/CONFIGURATION.md

 	With debug on, prints some debug stuff.  `expirywarn` defaults to 90, the number of days before certificate expiry to start whining about it.

 	The `crl` parameter specifies a Certificate Revocation List file, supplied by the CA you use.
 This is encouraged, in particular if you are running a TLS server.
 You will need to update it regularly (a warning is printed about this).
 See the [TLS documentation](TLS.md#certificate-revocation-list-crl) for more info.

+	The `accept_timeout` setting specifies the number of seconds to wait for an incoming TCP connection to complete an initial SSL negotiation (by means of `SSL_accept`).
+The timeout value should be small but not too small (default 5).
+This setting is only meaningful when setting up a TLS server.
+The timeout stops robots that connect to the server port from using up valuable resources in cbridge.
 - `ether` [ `debug` off/on ]

 	With debug on, prints some debug stuff.
 (Note that interface names are now on link definitions.)